-- 5 million facility for the Republic of Cote d’Ivoire for the completion of new roads in Abidjan and seven other cities in Cote d’Ivoire, as well as for the reinforcement and rehabilitation of existing roads, where AFC acted as Co-Lead Arranger.
+- EUR187.5 million facility for the Republic of Cote d’Ivoire for the completion of new roads in Abidjan and other cities in Cote d’Ivoire, as well as for reinforcement and rehabilitation of existing roads, where AFC acted as Co-Lead Arranger

-- EUR 150 million facility for the Republic of Cote d’Ivoire for the reinforcement and rehabilitation of 276km of existing roads, the construction of a tunnel, drainage system & roundabout, and a new building located in the Presidential palace.
+- EUR150 million facility for the Republic of Cote d’Ivoire for the reinforcement and rehabilitation of 276km of existing roads, the construction of a tunnel, drainage system and roundabout, and a new building located in the Presidential palace.
 AFC acted as Co-Lead Arranger

-- USD500 million for the Government of the United Republic of Tanzania to be used primarily for the construction of power, water and transportation projects.
-AFC acted as Lead Arranger.
+- US$200 million investment for the Government of the United Republic of Tanzania primarily for the construction of power, water and transportation projects.
+AFC acted as Lead Arranger

-- USD100 million, of a USD200 million facility for the Government of the United Republic of Tanzania to be used for a pre-approved list of development and infrastructure projects under the 2020/2021 GoT budget.
+- US$85 million investment in Government of the United Republic of Tanzania for a budget approved list of development/infrastructure projects.
 AFC acted as Co-Lead Arranger

-- Participation in a USD1 billion facility for the Government of the Republic of Kenya to fund infrastructure projects predominantly in the power, water and transportations sectors.
+- Participation in a US$1 billion facility for the Government of the Republic of Kenya to fund infrastructure projects, mainly in the power, water and transportations sectors